onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

 1. `signal_BSD_rank_consistency`

-   * Definition: a penalty proportional to `Delta_rank(E; m)` aggregated over curves that appear in the current context.
+   * Definition: a penalty proportional to `Delta_rank(E; m)` aggregated over curves that appear in the current context and satisfy the reliability flags.
    * Purpose: encourage internal states that do not implicitly claim rank disagreements when the context assumes BSD rank equality.

 2. `signal_BSD_value_consistency`